 At 19 years old, Mbappe has plenty of time to make himself one of the all-time greats, but he has already set records which players can only dream of setting.

 It’s not just on the international stage where Mbappe has proved himself.
 As mentioned earlier, the forward became the youngest debutant, goalscorer, and hat-trick scorer during his time at Monaco.
-Not only has he broken these records, his goal scoring records have eclipsed those posted by the like of Raúl, Fernando Torres and Sergio Agüero.
+Not only has he broken these records, but his goal-scoring records have also eclipsed those posted by the like of Raúl, Fernando Torres and Sergio Agüero.